nest/nest-simulator/doc/nest-3/nest3_overview.rst

 - Functions, such as ``Create`` and ``Connect``,  now take or return ``GIDcollections`` instead of lists

-The GIDcollections are very powerful; they replace subnets and will simplify scripts.
+The GIDcollections provide more efficient and versatile handling of nodes.

 ``GIDCollections`` support:

 -  Iteration
 -  Slicing
 -  Indexing
--  Conversion to and from lists
+-  Conversion to and from lists >> EXAMPLE ?
 -  Concatenation of two non-overlapping ``GIDCollection``\ s
--  Testing whether one ``GIDCollection`` is equal to another (contains the same GIDs)
+-  Testing whether one ``GIDCollection`` is equal to another (contains the same GIDs) EXAMPLE?
--  Testing of membership
+-  Testing of membership EXAMPLE?
--  ``len``
 -  :ref:`get_param` parameters
 -  :ref:`set_param` parameters
--  spatial parameters on GIDCollections with spatial metadata with :ref:`spatial_ex`
+-  :ref:`Parametrization <param_ex>`  with spatial, random, distributions, math, and logic parameters

 Examples:
 ^^^^^^^^^^

+Create our first GIDCollection with 10 nodes (neurons).

 >>> nodes_alpha = nest.Create('iaf_psc_alpha', 10)
 >>> print(nodes_alpha)
     GIDCollection(metadata=None, model=iaf_psc_alpha, size=10, first=1, last=10)

+You can also use len() to get the size of GIDCollection

+>>> len(nodes_alpha)
+    10

+We can slice the GIDcollection, in this case from index 2 to index 8.
+This gives us a GIDCollection of 6 neurons.

 >>> print(nodes_alpha[2:8])
     GIDCollection(metadata=None, model=iaf_psc_alpha, size=6, first=3, last=8)

+We can also step through the GIDcollection; here we use a step of 2.

 >>> print(nodes_alpha[::2])
     GIDCollection(metadata=None, model=iaf_psc_alpha, size=5, first=1, last=9, step=2)

+We create a second GIDCollection, and concatenate the two together.

 >>>    nodes_exp = nest.Create('iaf_psc_exp', 5)
 >>>    nodes = nodes_alpha + nodes_exp